Qualifications & Expertise

 CEO & Founder

-Easton’s values emphasize respect, compassion, and fairness, fostering meaningful connections.
-His ethical approach underscores the significance of resource sharing, championing rights, and maintaining honesty, as he firmly believes that fairness and equality should serve as the cornerstone of human actions.
+Easton's values prioritise respect, compassion, and fairness, nurturing meaningful relationships.
+His ethical framework highlights the importance of sharing resources, advocating for rights, and upholding honesty, as he firmly believes that fairness and equality should be the foundation of all human actions.

-He identifies as both conscientious and empathetic, striving to understand the viewpoints of others without casting judgment on established behaviors.
-This commitment to neutrality enhances his interactions.
+He identifies as both conscientious and empathetic, making a concerted effort to understand others' perspectives without passing judgment on established behaviours.
+This dedication to neutrality enriches his interactions.

-Understanding the impact of investigations on mental well-being, Easton incorporates counseling and NLP techniques post-investigation to promote healing and restoration, benefiting both individuals and organizations alike.
+Recognising the effects of investigations on mental well-being, Easton integrates counselling and NLP techniques following investigations to facilitate healing and restoration, benefiting both individuals and organisations alike.

 Contact Easton